-ARTICLE II-MEMBERS
+ARTICLE II - MEMBERS

 Section 1.
 The Senate is composed of the voting members of the Regional Campuses Faculty chosen by each campus for membership in the Senate.
-For the purpose of these bylaws, the term "voting members" is defined to mean all full-time faculty members.
-The President, the Provost, the Vice Provost for Regional Campuses and Continuing Education, and the Associate Vice Provosts, and the Deans of the University are ex officio members of the Senate without voting privileges.
+For the purpose of these bylaws, the term "voting members" is defined to include all members of the Senate except ex officio and Executive Committee members.
+The President, the Provost, the Vice Provost and Executive Dean for Regional Campuses and Continuing Education, and the Associate Vice Provosts, and the Deans of the University are ex officio members of the Senate without voting privileges.

 Section 2.
 The Senate shall consist of a minimum of three Senators from the faculty of each Regional Campus.
 One additional Senator will be elected for each one hundred (100) full-time equivalent students above three hundred (300) enrolled for the fall semester.
 Specifically, a campus with a fall enrollment of at least four hundred (400) full-time equivalent students will elect four Senators, a campus with at least five hundred (500), five Senators, and so on.
 Each campus shall establish and publish rules and procedures governing the election of its members to the Senate and the filling of vacancies.
 At the first election of the members to the Senate, each campus shall designate terms of one, two, or three years for its members so that approximately one-third of its members will be allotted each of the terms.
 Thereafter, members elected to the Senate shall have terms of three years, unless chosen to fill unexpired terms.
-Each campus will also elect one or more Alternate Senators for a one-year term.
+Each campus also will elect one or more Alternate Senators for a one-year term.
 An Alternate will substitute for a Senator in the event that the Senator is unable to attend a meeting of the Senate.
 No Regional Campus may have more than nine Senators.
-If enrollment decreases, compliance shall be accomplished by attrition.
+If campus enrollment decreases, compliance with the rule for appropriate number of Senators shall be accomplished by attrition.

 Section 3.
-Each fall, the Dean of the University of each campus should recalculate the number of members of the Senate to which the campus is entitled and revise the number of vacancies to be filled accordingly, provided that a reduction in appointment in the Senate shall not result in the removal of any Senators until the expiration of their terms.
+Each fall, the Dean of the University of each campus should recalculate the number of members of the Senate to which the campus is entitled and revise the number of vacancies to be filled.
 Elections to fill these vacancies (either new or unexpired terms) shall then be held in time to submit a full roster of Senators and Alternates to the Secretary of the Senate no later than the second Wednesday in September.
 The term of office of newly elected Senators and Alternates shall begin with the first Senate meeting of the academic year.